 Optimize Editing Forms - CMCC 12

-As with every powerful CMS, the complexitiy of available functions can be overwhelming.
-This how-to explains how you can optimize CoreMedia Studio editing forms based on Best-Practices and Experience
+This how-to explains how to optimize CoreMedia Studio editing forms based on best practices and real-world experience.

-- How to remove fields from the form definitions
+• How to remove fields from form definitions

 Introduction

-CoreMedia Studio is a flexible application that allows system integrators and customers to customize it for their specific needs.
-It serves both technical power users and casual users who engage with the system less frequently.
-These different user levels require thoughtful interface and workflow design.
+CoreMedia Studio is a flexible application that system integrators and customers can customize for their specific needs.
+It serves both technical power users and casual users who interact with the system less frequently — and both groups require thoughtful interface design.

-However, the focus often leans toward technical functionality, leaving business users' experience as a secondary concern.
-Prioritizing an intuitive interface ensures efficiency and ease of use for all users.
+In practice, the focus often leans toward technical functionality, leaving the business user experience as an afterthought.
+Prioritizing an intuitive interface benefits all users.

 Challenges

-The CoreMedia Blueprint provides a well-balanced default setup for Studio editing forms, covering general use cases.
-However, it may not fully meet the specific needs of all customers, especially casual business users.
-As a result, some users might struggle to leverage CoreMedia Studio’s full potential.
-Based on experience, common issues include:
+The CoreMedia Blueprint provides a solid default setup for Studio editing forms that covers general use cases.
+However, it may not fully meet the needs of all customers — particularly casual business users.
+Common issues include:

-The Content type model does not reflect the customer’s domain
+1. The content type model does not reflect the customer’s domain.

-Content forms are packed with “Properties” - resulting in a negative user experience
+2. Content forms are packed with "Properties," resulting in a poor user experience.

 The Content Type Model Does Not Reflect the Customer’s Domain

-The CoreMedia Blueprint provides a ready-to-use content type model, but predefined types may not always align with your domain.
-For example, "Article" can mean different things to a media company and a luxury fashion brand.
-This misalignment can cause confusion and slow adoption of CoreMedia’s content management system.
+The Blueprint provides a ready-to-use content type model, but predefined types may not align with your domain.
+For example, "Article" means something different to a media company than to a luxury fashion brand.
+This misalignment can cause confusion and slow adoption.

 Content Forms Are Packed With "Properties" – Resulting in a Negative User Experience

-When you use the default CoreMedia Blueprint content forms without customization, you might leave business users with an interface that doesn’t fit their needs.
-The predefined data fields may include irrelevant information, overwhelming casual users with excessive and poorly organized options.
+When Blueprint content forms are used without customization, business users face an interface that doesn’t fit their needs.
+Irrelevant data fields and poor organization overwhelm casual users and reduce efficiency.

 Example: The "Augmented Category" Form

 The Augmented Category form is designed to enrich category and product pages with content.
-By default, the Content tab includes a variety of data fields and cards to support this purpose.
+By default, the Content tab includes numerous data fields and cards, requiring extensive scrolling — especially when editable and read-only fields appear together.

 The Solution